Belgium allocates 500,000 euros to UN drug agency in Colombia

 Drugs loaded at sea

 Despite all shipments being scanned, illegal shipments continue to be intercepted.
-Since the start of the year, two tonnes of cocaine from Santa Marta have been seized in Antwerp.
+Since the start of the year, 2 tonnes of cocaine from Santa Marta have been seized in Antwerp.
 One hypothesis is that the drugs are loaded during or after inspection, or even at sea.

-© JOAQUIN SARMIENTO / AFP
+© PHOTO JOAQUIN SARMIENTO / AFP

 Related news